daeunyeo/Sleep-Stage-Classification-with-Multimodal-Biosignals/README.md

 | SVM   | 64.93% |
 | **RF** | **67.91%** |

 RF was selected based on this empirical comparison.
-Gradient boosting models (XGBoost, LightGBM) were excluded in favor of RF due to its superior compatibility with SHAP TreeExplainer for multi-class feature attribution, which is the primary analytical goal of this project.
+Gradient boosting models (XGBoost, LightGBM) were excluded in favor of RF due to its superior compatibility with SHAP TreeExplainer for multiclass feature attribution, which is the primary analytical goal of this project.

 ---